pi314/iroiro/doc/warawara.colors.md

 color('\033[38;5;214m') # paint(fg=Color256(214))
 ```

-If the argument does not have correct format, `TypeError` is raised.
+If the argument does not in correct data type, `TypeError` is raised.

 See [Color256](#class-color256), [ColorRGB](#class-colorrgb),
 and [ColorHSV](#class-colorhsv) for more details.